 Parents who reside within a .5 mile radius of Sara Harp Minter Elementary may walk their child/children to and from the school.
-In addition, staff members of WWHS may walk their child/children to and from the school.
+In addition, staff members of WHS may walk their child/children to and from the school.
+All walkers must enter the school through the front doors.
+Walkers are not permitted to enter the school through the bus doors.